cesipy/ai-learns-cetris/README.md

 ## Train working version for four pieces reloaded
 Switch to commit "856b9a834909d643897f0f2e2610bc221b455fea" and train the model from scratch. after about 15k episodes the model averaged to 7 lines cleared.
 Then I saved the model and tuned it with a smaller learning rate and a smaller replay memory.
-This helped to achieve ... pieces.
+This helped to achieve 160 lines cleared on average.

 This is a video showcasing the training process: